BlockChasers/xmrig-autoinstall/README.md

 You can also re-install or reconfigure with a different fork of XMRig (different GIT_SRC_URL)

+**WARNING: The script currently installs the miners to /root/MINERS/xmrig.** This is a side effect from running on my own machines, and the script being under development.
+I will fix this tomorrow ;)

 ### Features
 - Auto-Build XMRig (MoneroOcean version)
 - Auto-Create XMRig Service